Bryannnnn1313/csew_v2/README.md

-# CSEL
+# CSEW
-## Cyberpatriot Scoring Engine: Linux
+## Cyberpatriot Scoring Engine: Windows

-CSEL is a scoring engine written in bash for scoring Linux CyberPatriot images.
+CSEW is a scoring engine written in bash for scoring Windows CyberPatriot images.
 It is configured by adding scoring options into the csel.cfg and running the install file.
 It now includes a web page Score Report.
 It works (to varying degrees) with Ubuntu 14.04 and 16.04.

 ## Features
-CSEL is still a baby and it's rough around the edges, but so far it can score the following events:
+CSEW is still a baby and it's rough around the edges, but so far it can score the following events:
 - Deleting "bad" users
 - Creating new "good" users
 - Changing passwords on accounts